Last Updated on by

-If you have any trouble calibrating your TPM system, though, you can always take the entire unit to an automotive shop, which can take care of it for a small fee.
+If you have any trouble calibrating your TPM system, though, you can always take the entire unit to an automotive shop (recommended read: what is the best automotive paint gun?), which can take care of it for a small fee.
 If you ask, they might even show you how to calibrate it correctly, so you know how when you have to replace the sensor batteries.

 Indirect systems, on the other hand, often are complicated to install.
 They usually require removing your vehicle’s tires and installing sensors on the tire rims, in addition to installing monitoring equipment within the wheel wells.
 If you're determined to connect an indirect TPMS or get one serviced, it’s best to seek help from a professional who has the tools and training to get it right.